bridge-stablecoin

 • CCTP steps: Every bridge transfer executes four sequential steps -- approve (ERC-20 allowance), burn (destroy USDC on source chain), fetchAttestation (wait for Circle to sign the burn proof), and mint (create USDC on destination chain).

-• Adapters: Bridge Kit uses adapter objects to abstract wallet/signer differences.
+• Adapters: Both App Kit and Bridge Kit use adapter objects to abstract wallet/signer differences.
 Each ecosystem has its own adapter factory (createViemAdapterFromPrivateKey, createSolanaKitAdapterFromPrivateKey, createCircleWalletsAdapter).
 The same adapter instance can serve as both source and destination when bridging within the same ecosystem.

 • Forwarding Service: When useForwarder: true is set on the destination, Circle's infrastructure handles attestation fetching and mint submission.
 This removes the need for a destination wallet or polling loop.
-There is a per-transfer fee (1.25 USDC for Ethereum, 0.20 USDC for all other chains).
+There is a per-transfer fee that varies by route (see below).

 • Transfer speed: CCTP fast mode (default) completes in ~8-20 seconds.
 Standard mode takes ~15-19 minutes.